Here’s a quick, easy, delicious flour tortilla recipe that uses simple, whole ingredients. You’ll never have to buy tortillas from the store again.

 We used to make them with extra virgin olive oil.
 They were pretty good.
 However, olive trees are native to the Mediterranean region and tortillas are a Latin American food.
 Traditional tortillas were made from corn (which is native to the Americas), and the people making them weren’t using non-native olive oil as an ingredient; they were using animal fat.
 Even though wheat is originally from the Mediterranean region (not the Americas), it’s been incorporated into Central American cuisines for hundreds of years now.
 So people from these cultures have been making flour tortillas with animal fat for a few hundred years—and they’ve gotten really, really good at it.

 (*Note: If you’re thinking: “isn’t animal fat bad for me?”
-Despite the nutritional advice we all received for the past few decades, medical researchers have reversed their opinions on this issue due to better quality research that shows quite clearly that animal fat isn’t bad for you—especially if you’re getting protein and fat from healthy, pastured animals.)
-We also wrote about it here.
+Despite the nutritional advice we all received for the past few decades, new medical researcher has shown that animal fat isn’t bad for you—especially if you’re getting protein and fat from healthy, pastured animals.)
+If you’re interested, we dive deeper into this topic in our interview with a nutrition scientist.

 The left over bacon fat mentioned above is the secret ingredient to these amazingly delicious, and truly authentic, 10 Minute Authentic Flour Tortillas.
 (If you’re a vegetarian or vegan, you could probably substitute raw coconut oil for the bacon fat.)